djey47/tduf/src/markdown/README.md

 * You tell me!

 ### What you will need to run TDUF

 * Please uninstall any Java Runtime < 8
 * [Update / Install Java 8 Runtime Environment](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html)
 * Make sure .net apps can be run
-    - Windows users: check if .net Framework 2.0 is installed
+    - Windows users: check if .net Framework 2.0 is installed (if TDUMT/TDUPE actually run, you're ok)
     - Linux users: check if Mono 2.0 is installed.

 ### Running Database Editor!